 - Rinse the lettuce, mint, and cilantro and dry completely.
 Gather all the ingredients on the working surface.

-- Add all the ingredient for the sauce: ½ cup soy sauce, 3 Tbsp granulated sugar, 2 Tbsp mirin, 2 Tbsp sake, 1 Tbsp sesame seeds, ½ tsp Gochugaru (or Ichimi Togarashi), ½ tsp sesame oil, and freshly ground black pepper.
+- Add all the ingredients for the sauce: ½ cup soy sauce, 3 Tbsp granulated sugar, 2 Tbsp mirin, 2 Tbsp sake, 1 Tbsp sesame seeds, ½ tsp gochugaru (or ichimi togarashi), ½ tsp sesame oil, and freshly ground black pepper.

 - Grate ¼ apple, ½ clove garlic, and ½ knob ginger.